Cray-HPE/docs-csm/install/switch_pxe_boot_from_onboard_nic_to_pcie.md

-# Guide : Netboot an NCN from a Spine
+# Switch PXE Boot from Onboard NIC to PCIe

-This page details how to migrate NCNs from depending on their onboard NICs for PXE booting, and booting over the spine switches.
+This page details how to migrate NCNs from using their onboard NICs for PXE booting to booting over the PCIe cards.

 * [Enabling UEFI PXE Mode](#enabling-uefi-pxe-mode)
     * [Mellanox](#mellanox)